lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaningresp_README.txt

 This file focuses on which missing data are true NAs and which are non-budburst treatments.
 See also checkresponsetime/checkresponsetime_README.txt

+If you ever want to use the non-budburst data, remember!
+We also set a minimum %budburst threshold for data (see clean_bbperctodays.R) and so we would need to go back and incorporate those tossed data too, in order to gather all non-budburst cases.

 <><><><><><><><><><><><><><><><><><><><><><><><>
 Response value issues: Recoded to 999
 <><><><><><><><><><><><><><><><><><><><><><><><>